NangNgoVan/tiktok-api-cl/docs/data-type-definition.md

-### In this issue we are going to define our data types which will follow some conditions.
+### In this issue we a going to define our data types which will follow some conditions.
 - Data type should be flattened (avoid create a data types which allow to create a nested data)
 - Easy to scale (it's allow 10, 100, 1000, 10 000, even 1000 000 end user interact with data without performance issue)